pyecharts/pyecharts/document/doc_en_US.md

     It specifies whether to stack category axis.
 * is_step -> bool/str
     default -> False
-    Whether to show as a step line.
-    It can be true, false.
+    Whether to show as a step line.It can be true, false.
 Or 'start', 'middle', 'end'.Which will configure the turn point of step line.
 * is_fill -> bool
     default -> False
     Whether to fill area.